xros/A-diagram-of-LA-Pod/README.md

 # A-diagram-of-LA-Pod
 This illustrates how the LaPod works as Logic Analyser for Rigol MSO5000/DHO900 Oscilloscopes using different on-board solutions based on the budget and performance.

 Draw by Songhua Liu

+Read the blog here: <https://www.cnblogs.com/spaceship9/p/18234908>